molleik/GEP_NG/README.md

 # Integrated Upstream Natural Gas and Electricity Planning

-This repository contains data, code, and result files for a research paper entitled: Integrating upstream natural gas and electricity planning in times of energy transition, authored by Majd Olleik, Hussein Tarhini, and Hans Auer.
+This repository contains data, code, and result files for a research paper entitled: [Integrating upstream natural gas and electricity planning in times of energy transition]([#](https://doi.org/10.1016/j.apenergy.2024.124490)).

 ## Table of Contents
 1. [Description](#description)